-- Should the student be asked to resubmit, the supervisor will be responsible for continuing to provide support and supervision throughout the resubmission period.
+- Should the student be asked to resubmit their thesis, the supervisor will be responsible for continuing to provide support and supervision throughout the resubmission period.

-- The supervisor should discuss with the student any requirements for embargoing the thesis and should sign off on the Access to Thesis form which specifies any embargo requirements.
+- The supervisor should discuss and agree with the student if there is a need to embargo the thesis and should sign off on the Access to Thesis form which specifies any embargo requirements.